 - Odo Ban – it cleans, disinfects and helps control fungus and mildew if used regularly

 - Nature’s Miracle enzyme spray

-If you can afford it you can get disposable commode liners which will greatly cut down the odors, prevent spillages and will also remove the necessity of cleaning the bucket.
+If you can afford it, you can get disposable commode liners to cut down on the odors, prevent spillages and remove the necessity of cleaning the bucket.

 You can make homemade commode liners with a couple of plastic bags and some kitty litter.

 I must admit that I have never tried this method as I just bought the disposable liners, but they are rather expensive and should only be used for once.

 The method suggested is to place the bags over and into the bucket, and then put in a good amount of kitty litter.
 After your loved one has been to the toilet, you then cover again with kitty litter and let it all get absorbed.
 Once you have done that, tie the bags and put them into the outside trash.

 You will have to experiment with the amount of litter that you need.

 How to set up a bedside commode over a toilet ?

 If you can get your loved one to the bathroom, you can always use the commode without the bucket over your toilet.